 Combine a visit to Boscastle with the incredible Tintagel Castle & Merlin’s Cave, the supposed home of King Arthur.
-Boscastle is a short drive away from Tintagel Castle and there’s plenty of accommodation options in the area if you need.
+Boscastle is a short drive away from Tintagel Castle and there are plenty of accommodation options in the area if you need them.

 If you want to stay here there are several quaint holiday cottages to choose from.
 Just be aware that you have to park your car outside the village and walk down after unloading.
 Being car-free is one of the reasons why the cove is so peaceful.

 🏰 40.
 Marazion and St Michael’s Mount, Cornwall

 Recommended by Sophie from We Dream of Travel.

 The pretty little town of Marazion in Cornwall is perhaps most famous due to the island and castle of St Michael’s Mount.